 One third of CERF grants are earmarked for underfunded emergencies.

-The ERC informs the RC/HC about CERF funding levels potentially available for the RC/HC’s country.
-The ERC then invites the RC/HC to identify and submit projects that could qualify for underfunded emergency allocations.
-The RC/HC is encouraged to collaborate with their Humanitarian Country Team (HCT, e.g. UN agencies, the International Organization for Migration and NGOs) to identify potential humanitarian projects.
-Following the RC/HC’s submission of their country’s projects, the ERC decides whether to allocate the requested funds.
+The ERC informs the RC/HC of a selected country about CERF funding levels potentially available for that country.
+The ERC then invites the RC/HC to develop a clearly prioritized, implementable and focused strategy for the CERF grant and to identify and submit projects that could qualify for underfunded emergency allocations.
+The RC/HC and the Humanitarian Country Team identify potential humanitarian projects.
+Following the RC/HC’s submission of the strategy and projects, the ERC decides whether to allocate the requested funds.

-- NGOs may recommend sectors or projects to be included in the CERF request.
-This is done through their participation in the HCT or in similar mechanisms.
+NGOs may prioritize and recommend sectors, geographical areas, or projects to be included in the CERF request.
+This is done through their participation in the HCT, cluster or sector coordination or in similar mechanisms.